kariswr/ES-Front-End/README.md

 # Evaluation System Front End

 This project is an interface for Knowledge Self-Evaluation System with Automatic Factoid Question Generator.\
+There is several pages implemented :
+1. Home Page : Generating questions and adjust answer grading settings
+2. Question Answer Page : Shows generated questions to be answered and graded
+3. About Page : Explain a little more about the system
+4. Help Page : Quick guide to use the system

-To know more bout overall system :
+To know more bout overall system : https://github.com/kariswr/Knowledge-Self-Evaluation-System.git

 ## How to Use